 A few photos were shot in the church as going outdoors was out of the question.
 I did manage to film Wendy and James depart for Dalmahoy Hotel in their black MX5 convertible.
 A pity that we weren’t able to have the roof down, but still a great shot of the newly-weds’ departure for their champagne reception.

 It was great to film everyone relaxing and having a wee drink or two during the reception.
 It’s really easy to be discreet with these Canon DSLR cameras, no ‘in your face’ shooting means I capture people acting completely naturally, which looks brilliant on the final wedding film.

 After meeting and greeting all their family and guests in a receiving line, the newly-weds were piped into the Dalmahoy Suite.
 After cutting the wedding cake the piper raised a toast to Wendy and James, then it was time for the speeches.
 These were good fun to watch and film, it’s always great to capture people’s various expressions during this part of the day.

-My day ended with filming the first few dances.
-The evening entertainment was provided by fantastic wedding band ‘Funky Bumpers’, who had the dance floor packed in no time at all.
+My Dalmahoy Hotel wedding day ended with filming the first few dances.
+The evening entertainment was provided by the fantastic wedding band ‘Funky Bumpers’, who had the dance floor packed in no time at all.

 This was a lovely wedding day and a pleasure to film such a lovely couple.
 Well done Wendy and James, you guys were great.

-And the Canon 5DMK 3 camera?
-It rocks, big time!
+And the Canon camera low light performance?
+Fantastic!
 Being able to film on such a dark and rainy day this camera totally excels at low-light cinematography.
-This camera is exceptional, a joy to use and….. well, I’ll let these images, taken straight from the camera, tell you.
+These cameras are exceptional, a joy to use and….. well, I’ll let these images, taken straight from the camera, tell you.
 No lights or flashes were used to create these images, just the camera, top quality lenses and natural light.
 Enjoy!